scanhamman/ror1/README.md

 <li>'type' in relationships becomes'rel_type'.</li>
 </ul>

-The ror schema data also includes a timy single-row table ('version details') that holds the version and date of the data within the system.
+The ror schema data also includes a tiny single-row table ('version details') that holds the version and date of the data within the system.
 This means that these parameters need only be input once.

 <h3>The src data schema</h3>

-After initial import into the 'ror' schema, the data can be processed to form a new set of tables within the 'src' schema.
+The 'ror' schema data can be processed to form a new set of tables within the 'src' schema.
 The processing is relatively limited but includes:

 a) Replacement of the strings of categorised values by integers.
 The integers are as given by lookup tables (set up within the 'lup' or lookup schema) which effectively provide enumerations of these categorised values, e.g. the organisation, name, link, external id and relationship types.
 This is intended to make any future data processing quicker and future display more flexible.

-b) Ensuring all names specified as a 'ror name' have a name type designated.
-In a small numnber of cases (about 30) this is not the case.
-In such cases they are classified as labels, which allows them to be processed in the same way as all other ror names.
+b) Ensuring all names specified as a 'ROR name' have a name type designated.
+In a small number of cases (about 30) this is not the case.
+They are therefore classified as labels, which allows them to be processed in the same way as all other ROR names.

 c) The removal of duplicates from the names table.
 There are a small number of organisations that have two names with the same value - in some cases, though certainly not all, caused by the correction